 Over 1,000 Primary school students, along with teachers and parents from the Cayo District and from as far away as Orange Walk have taken part in this educational program.
 The original number of students to be hosted was 480, but thanks to a bus donated by the Sonny Merryman Bus Company in Virginia, we were able to host an additional 624, along with teachers and parents.

 The surveys of the savanna vegetation was be carried out by Zoe Goodwin of the Royal Botanic Gardens of Edinburgh.
 Zoe donated many months of her time to the Belize Botanic Gardens in 2008 when she patiently identified and labeled many, many trees around the gardens.
-Sam Bridgewater, who was the project leader for the Darwin xate project that BBG participated in a couple year ago, is also back, this time as a consultant for the project, providing his expertise on the flora of Belize.
+Sam Bridgewater, who was the project leader for the Darwin xate project that BBG participated in a couple year ago, was also back, this time as a consultant for the project, providing his expertise on the flora of Belize.

 WHAT IS NEXT?